 - Simply follow up the pop-up Extend Volume Wizard via several clicks.

 Firstly, you should know that Disk Management supports NTFS partition only.
 FAT32 and any other types of partitions can't be resized.
-Other limitations of Disk Management to change partition size in Windows 11 include:

 - It can only extend partition when there's contiguous Unallocated space on the right.